hnryjmes/live-order-board/README.md

 I chose to work in TypeScript rather than JavaScript, as I knew the type checking features of TypeScript would make the development process easier, plus the TypeScript compiler helpfully points out errors as you write code.
 I used TSLint for linting, using the default config provided by `tslint --init`.
 For other config e.g. Jest (`jest.config.js`) and the TypeScript compiler (`tsconfig.json`), I referred to the exemplar [TypeScript-Node-Starter](https://github.com/Microsoft/TypeScript-Node-Starter) repository provided by Microsoft.

+I focused on object-oriented design (OOD) and used test-driven-development (TDD) throughout.

 ### User Stories

+I wrote user stories as part of my development workflow in order to plan what tests I needed to write.

 ```
 As a user